-Each neighborhood is different when it comes to the number of trick or treaters and how much candy they need to buy for the holiday.
-Some very religious areas are less likely to have large numbers of trick-or-treaters, and other communities have parties and trunk or treat rather than door-to-door trick or treating.
-So, how do I know how many bags of candy to buy for this festive sugar-laden holiday?
+Each neighborhood is different when it comes to the number of trick-or-treaters and how much candy they need to buy for the holiday.
+Some very religious areas are less likely to have large numbers of trick-or-treaters, and other communities have parties and trunk-or-treat rather than door-to-door trick-or-treating.
+So, how do I know how many bags of candy to buy for this festive, sugar-laden holiday?
 The short answer is that there’s no definitive answer that covers everyone.

 How Many Children Are in Your Neighborhood?